leon-domingo/mydict/README.md

 # ==> 'bar'
 ```

-with keywords in the _constructor_
+with keywords in the _constructor_:

 ```python
 d = MyDict(a=1, b=2.2, c=[1, 2, 3], d=[{'x': 1, 'y': [100, 200, 300]}])